GGonryun/warp-portal/sudo/README.md

-# Warp Portal Sudo Plugin
+# Sudo Socket Plugin

-A custom sudo plugin that integrates with the Warp Portal daemon to provide centralized sudo authorization management.
+A custom sudo plugin that integrates with the Sudo Socket daemon to provide centralized sudo authorization management.
 This plugin communicates with the warp-portal daemon via Unix socket to determine if users have sudo privileges based on the centralized configuration.

 ## Overview

-The Warp Portal sudo plugin provides:
+The Sudo Socket sudo plugin provides:

 - **Centralized Authorization**: Users and permissions managed in single YAML configuration
 - **Real-time Communication**: Direct socket communication with warp-portal daemon